Helen Alexander (businesswoman): Career

 She began a career in publishing at Faber and Faber.
 She joined the Economist Group as a marketing executive in 1985.
 From 1997 to 2008 she was chief executive of the Economist Group, during which time profits greatly increased and the circulation of The Economist more than doubled.

 In 2004 she was appointed CBE for services to publishing.
 Alexander's numerous directorships included Huawei Technologies, Esure Group Holdings, Rolls-Royce Group, Incisive Media, Thomson-Reuters, UBM plc and Bain Capital.

 In 2011, she was the first female president of the Confederation of British Industry (CBI) and was appointed DBE for services to business.

 She was a trustee of Sir Tim Berners-Lee's World Wide Web Foundation, and was chairman of the Port of London Authority from January 2010 until 31 December 2015.
 Since September 2011 she had been Chancellor of the University of Southampton, the first woman in that role.
 Her appointment at Southampton attracted some criticism from the student body over Alexander's role at Rolls-Royce, given the company's role in the arms trade.

 She was an honorary fellow of Hertford College, Oxford, and sat on the board of the Said Business School, University of Oxford.

 Personal life

 Alexander spoke fluent French.
-She was married and had three children.
+In 1985, she married media executive Tim Suter; they had three children, including actor Leo Suter.
 She was diagnosed with cancer in 2014 and died three years later.